 \subsection{Oscillatory memory}

-Before considering the oscillatory integrals, let us recall some properties of the non-linear memory.
+Before considering the oscillatory integrals, let us recall some properties of the nonlinear memory.
 As mentioned at the beginning of~\cref{sec:hlminsttail}, the memory contribution to the radiative mass multipole is formally of 2.5PN order.
-But due to the hereditary nature, the non-oscillatory terms are raised by 2.5PN orders to appear already at Newtonian level.
-From the oscillatory terms we cannot expect the same behavior, due to the fact that the oscillations in the remote past are effectively canceling each other out.
-Thus we expect only the recent past to be contributing.
+But due to the hereditary nature, the nonoscillatory terms are raised by 2.5PN orders to appear already at the Newtonian level.
+From the oscillatory terms we cannot expect the same behavior, due to the fact that the oscillations in the remote past effectively cancel each other out.
+Thus, we expect that only the recent past will contribute.